openshift/rosa/README.md

 ## Initializing your AWS account

-In this step you log in to your Red Hat account using `moactl`, and then initialize your AWS account.
+In this step you log in to your Red Hat account using `rosa`, and then initialize your AWS account.

-### Log in to your Red Hat account with moactl
+### Log in to your Red Hat account with rosa

 If you do not already have a Red Hat account, [create one here](https://cloud.redhat.com/).
 Be sure to accept the required terms and conditions.
 Then, check your email for a verification link.

 After creating your Red Hat account, follow this link to [get an offline access token](https://cloud.redhat.com/openshift/token/moa
 ).

-Run the following command to log in to your Red Hat account with moactl.
+Run the following command to log in to your Red Hat account with rosa.
 Replace &lt;my-offline-access-token&gt; with your token:

 ```
-$ moactl login --token="<my-offline-access-token>"
+$ rosa login --token="<my-offline-access-token>"
 ```

-### Verify moactl login and aws-cli defaults
+### Verify rosa login and aws-cli defaults

 Run the following command to verify your Red Hat and AWS credentials are setup correctly.
 Check that your AWS Account ID, Default Region and ARN match what you expect.
 You can safely ignore the rows beginning with OCM for now (OCM stands for OpenShift Cluster Manager).

 ```
-$ moactl whoami
+$ rosa whoami
 AWS Account ID:               000000000000
 AWS Default Region:           us-east-2
 AWS ARN:                      arn:aws:iam::000000000000:user/hello